Bibliography for Tracing French Noble Families

 *Massicotte, Édouard-Zotique, and Régis Roy.
 Armorial du Canada français.
 2 vols.
 Montréal: Beauchemin, 1915-1918.

 Hand drawings, of unimpressive quality, showing the arms of Canadian nobles and French administrators.
-Otherwise, a fine general resource.
+It should be used with caution and double checked against Fauteux's manuscript.

 Mathieu, Rémi.
 Le système héraldrique français.
 Paris: J. B. Janin, 1946.